adrishyantee/myCP/README.md

 - [X] 1. start with basic problems like finding factorial and all.
 - [X] 2. implement binary search
 - [X] 3. implement modular exponentiation using recurison
-4. solve recursion problems like finding subset with given and others to get a stronggrip
+- [X] 4. solve recursion problems like finding subset with given and others to get a stronggrip
-5. Learn about merge sort and quick sort
+- [X] 5.
+Learn about merge sort and quick sort
-6. solve problems related to merge sort
+- [X] 6. solve problems related to merge sort
-7. Do backtracking problems like sudoko and N Queen, it will help you when you want do DP Path problems
+- [X] 7.
+Do backtracking problems like sudoko and N Queen, it will help you when you want do DP Path problems

 (for recursion you can refer to leetcode or gfg's practice where u will find recursion and backtracking problems)

 **After Recursion:**
 1. Meet in the middle algorithm and problems related to it.
 2. Divide and conquer problems{highly recommended to use codeforces only for this}
-3. Next greater element and next smaller element using stack
+- [X] 3.
+Next greater element and next smaller element using stack
-4. porblems related to parenthesis.
+- [X] 4. porblems related to parenthesis.
 5. largest rectangular area in histogram. (concept is used in a lot of problems)
 6. Problems related to Heap(Priority Queue) {although this gets under the greedy category but by priority queue will help you learn an inbuilt stl)